georgemandis/remote-working-list/README.md

 For tips on how to use this project please read: [Resources and strategies for remote workers and freelancers ](https://george.mand.is/2017/10/resources-and-strategies-for-remote-workers-and-freelancers/)

+## Submit your resources

+**You're more than welcome to make suggestions for resources to add to this list!**

+[Please use this form](https://github.com/georgemandis/remote-working-list/issues/new?assignees=georgemandis&labels=suggested&template=feature_request.yml&title=%5BSuggested%5D%3A+) to file an issue nad submit your resource

 ## Future Changes

 Here are some future changes I'd love to see and discuss: